Bwithnewcast/ultimate-jellyfin-stack/README.md

     Use Cloudflare DNS to manage your domains.

-    Enable Cloudflare SSL with “Full (strict)” mode for secure connections.
+    Enable Cloudflare SSL with Full (strict) mode for secure connections.

     Set up Cloudflare Tunnel if needed.